K-Titan/The-beginner-python-Handbook/topics.md

 ## Source Control
 *   what is git.
 *   Installing git.
-*   Some of the most important git commands
+*   Some of the most important git commands..

 ## Testing